 Grow Flow's basic recommendations are free for small sites (<100 pages).
 Full Content Planner access lives in the Pro plan, starting at $119 per month.

-Picking a topic cluster tool isn’t about chasing the shiniest UI—it’s about matching your real-world workflow to the right level of automation and insight.
+Picking the best keyword clustering tool isn't about chasing the shiniest UI, it's about matching your real-world workflow to the right level of automation and insight.

 Whichever route you choose, the end goal is the same: organized pillar pages, strategic internal links, and a site that screams topical authority to Google.